 Parental control apps allow you to limit how much time your child spends online, restrict access to certain apps or websites, and keep track of where your child is.
 There are a number of different parental control apps available on Android and iOS, including FamilyTime, OurPact, Kaspersky Safe Kids, and others.

-The free version only gives you access to a small subset of features.
+However, the free version only gives you access to a small subset of features.
 If you want the premium features, then there are different plans available.
-For example, it will cost you $27 per year for one device, and up to $69 per year for five devices, with tiers for 2 and 3 devices as well.
+For example, it will cost you $27 per year for one device, and up to $69 per year for five devices, with tiers for two and three devices as well.

 Qustodio is user-friendly, efficient, and excellent for parents who are short on time.
 It offers a dashboard that shows you all recent mobile activity for any connected device, including time spent on specific services like Instagram or Twitter.
 From there you can set time limits, track texts, filter out certain types of website, and block any game or app.
 Plenty of customization options make it a great parental control app to use when managing devices for kids of multiple ages, and it also works on Kindles and Macs, which is rare.